 Choosing options with a glazed panel takes this idea one step further, in that natural light can still flood the spaces, while the practical functionality if internal doors is observed.

-Is Planning Permission Required to Install Bifold Doors?
+Do I Need Planning Permission to Install Bifold Doors?

 Planning permission isn’t needed when installing bifold doors in most houses, but where the house is listed or in a conservation area, is best to check with your Local Planning Authority before you make any decisions.